yty2006/Thinkpad-E550-Hacintosh-OC/README.md

 # Thinkpad-E550-Hacintosh-OC
-- This EFI file is edited from moded OpenCore
+- This EFI file is edited from modded OpenCore